Andrew Cuomo sexual harassment allegations: Allegations of smearing and silencing Boylan

+Allegations of falsehoods by Boylan

+In her book What's Left Unsaid: My Life at the Center of Power, Politics & Crisis, published in 2023, Cuomo's former aide Melissa DeRosa pushes back against many of Boylan's accusations, including that allegations of harassment did not come up either during her stint working for Cuomo's team or afterward, until suddenly she was tweeting about harassment.

 Charlotte Bennett

 In late February 2021, Charlotte Bennett, an executive assistant and health policy advisor to Cuomo, accused him of sexual harassment, which included questions about her sex life.
 In a March 5 video interview with CBS Evening News anchor Norah O'Donnell, Bennett said that during a one-on-one meeting in the governor's office on June 5, 2020, Cuomo implied "that I was old enough for him and he was lonely."
-Bennett went on to claim that Cuomo's office director took the state's mandatory sexual harassment training for him, "I was there.
+Bennett went on to claim that Cuomo's office director took the state's mandatory sexual harassment training for him: "I was there.
 I heard [the office director] say, 'I can't believe I'm doing this for you' and making a joke about the fact that she was completing the training for him.
 And then I heard her at the end ask him to sign the certificate."

 Anna Ruch

-In early March 2021, a third person, Anna Ruch, a member of the Obama administration (who later served on Joe Biden's presidential campaign), said that when they were speaking at a wedding reception Cuomo put a hand on her back, that she removed it, and that he then placed his hands on her face cheeks and asked if he could kiss her.
+In early March 2021, a third accuser, Anna Ruch, a member of the Obama administration (who later served on Joe Biden's presidential campaign), said that when they were speaking at a wedding reception Cuomo put a hand on her back, that she removed it, and that he then placed his hands on her face cheeks and asked if he could kiss her.
 A friend photographed Cuomo touching her face.

 Ana Liss

 On March 6, 2021, Ana Liss, a policy and operations aide to Cuomo from 2013 to 2015, became the third former aide to accuse Cuomo of sexual harassment.
-Liss said Cuomo called her "sweetheart," touched her on her lower back while they were at a reception, and also once kissed her hand after she stood up from her desk.
+Liss said Cuomo called her "sweetheart", touched her on her lower back while they were at a reception, and also once kissed her hand after she stood up from her desk.